farhanmarwat/Deep-Edu-A-Deep-Neural-Collaborative-Filtering-for-Educational-Services-Recommendation/README.md

 Datasets
 We recommend using publicly available datasets for educational services or creating your own datasets.
 You can follow the data/ folder for guidelines on preprocessing and loading data.

-Contributions
-Contributions to this project are welcome!
-If you'd like to collaborate, please fork the repository, make your changes, and submit a pull request.
-Be sure to adhere to the coding standards and document your contributions.

 ## Environment Setup and Installation